enioka-Haute-Couture/enioka_scan/docs/index.md

 - enable/disable colored LEDs
 - set scanner enabled symbologies

 Finally, it provides a ready to use Service that handles scanner lifecycles, as well as a template Activity, and a sample demo application, allowing to use scanners in a matter of minutes.

-:::{admonition} WIP
-:class: attention

-This documentation is a work in progress.
+:::{toctree}
+:numbered:
+:maxdepth: 3
+:titlesonly:

+quickstart
+dependencies
+api/index
+dev/index
 :::